Energy/Oil/Gas, Environment, Geography, Global Warming /Climate Change/Meteorology, Science

 Alternative energy sources, Climate change, Mountain environments, Glacial and periglacial geomorphology, Geographic information systems, Remote sensing

-Title: Interim Dean - College of Letters, Arts and Sciences
+Title: Associate Dean - College of Letters, Arts and Sciences

 Department: Earth and Atmospheric Sciences